rocky-linux/documentation/docs/desktop/gnome/decibels.md

 ## Introduction

 Decibels is an application that plays audio files.
-Its user-friendly interface makes uploading and playing your favorite song(s) and recordings of lectures, project ideas, and other files easy.
+Its user-friendly interface makes uploading and playing your favorite song(s), recordings of lectures, project ideas, and other audio files, easy.

 ## Assumptions